 Using the Interim Provost’s memo of December 2012 as a starting point, the Steering Committee is charged with clarifying the nature and role of the IEPC within governance.

-Preliminary Recommendation:
+Final Recommendation:

 The Steering Committee recommends that, in order better to fulfill its role, the IEPC be renamed the Global Engagement Program Council and that the IEPC’s description in the Governance Document (“Governance Structure and Processes, 2011”) be amended as follows:

-Global Engagement Program Council (GEPC): The GEPC makes recommendations to the Committee on Academic Programs (CAP) concerning standards and practices for undergraduate foreign study, the internationalization of campus, and domestic study-away programs.
+Global Engagement Program Council (GEPC): The GEPC makes recommendations to the Committee on Academic Programs (CAP) concerning standards and practices for undergraduate education abroad and domestic study-away programs.
+GEPC also supports the programs of the Center for Global Engagement.

 (GEPC: 15 members) Program Director (TCNJ Center for Global Engagement), 8 faculty, 2 staff, 4 students.
-All members of the GEPC should have experience or expertise in study abroad, planning of international events on campus, and/or domestic study-away programs.
+Faculty and staff members of the GEPC should have experience or expertise in study abroad, planning of international events on campus, and/or domestic study-away programs.